 This blog will mainly be my memoirs from Sound Eco Adventures, episodes of which I’ve been working at for several years.
 It will include other stories, opinion pieces, and even a bit of poetry.
 It will also include writings on spirituality, especially the Christian faith as I have experienced and witnessed it since I was a child.

 I’m originally from Los Angeles, an octogenarian, and a long time Alaskan who moved here from Seattle with my marriage family in 1975 to begin work as a wildlife biologist for the U.S. Fish and Wildlife Service.
-I’m also the proud father of four grown children, and count two daughters-in-law, two granddaughters-in-law, six grandsons and two each great-granddaughters and great-grandsons in my immediate family.
+I’m also the proud father of four grown children, and count two daughters-in-law, two granddaughters-in-law, six grandsons, two great-granddaughters and a great-grandson in my immediate family.